CompleteUnityDeveloper/07-Glitch-Garden/README.md

 **After watching (learning outcomes)...**

 Detect if an attacker is spawned by looking at child count of spawner in our lane.

+### 33 Change Animation State ###

+**In this video (objectives)...**

+1. Set up our animator controller with idle and attack animations.
+2. Create an animation parameter that we can use as a transition condition.
+3. Change the animation state in our shooter script.

+**After watching (learning outcomes)...**

+Change a character's animation state in code.